 A Guide to HP Handheld Calculators and Computers

-The third edition of Wlodek Mier-Jedrzejowicz's "A Guide to HP Handheld Calculators and Computers" has been published and is available for sale.
+The fifth edition of Wlodek Mier-Jedrzejowicz's "A Guide to HP Handheld Calculators and Computers" has been published.

 © Text & photographs copyright Nigel Tout 2000-2023 except where noted otherwise.